Entropy and set cardinality inequalities for partition-determined functions: Set cardinality inequalities

-Two interesting properties of our methods are revealed in Lemma~\ref{thm:nonAbelian}.
-The first is that $g$ does not have to (necessarily) be the obvious compound function --- in fact, the normal sumset function is not partition-determined in the non-Abelian setting, and our choice of $g$ was able to overcome this.
-The second is that the size of the sets $g_{\overline{\setS}}$ only play a factor in the bound if $\overline{\setS}$ happens to be equal to some other $\setT$ which is chosen in a different partition.
-Thus if we are careful, we can inflate some of the sets in order to make $g$ partition-determined without changing the bound.
-The following corollary, which inspired Theorem~\ref{thm:nonAbelian}, was originally proved by Ruzsa \cite{Ruz07}.
+Two interesting properties of our methods are revealed in Theorem~\ref{thm:nonabelian}.
+The first is that $g$ does not have to (necessarily) be the obvious compound function --- in fact, the normal sumset function is not partition-determined in the non-abelian setting, and our choice of $g$ was able to overcome this.
+The second is that the size of the sets of $g_{\overline{\setS}}$ are irrelevant in the bound as long as $\overline{\setS} \neq \setT$ for some $\setT$ that also creates a partition.
+Thus if we are careful, we can possibly (artificially) inflate the size of many of the $\overline{\setS}$ sets to help make $g$ partition-determined without changing the bound.
+The following corollary, which inspired Theorem~\ref{thm:nonabelian}, was originally proved by Ruzsa \cite{Ruz07}.

-\begin{cor} Let $S,T,U$ be subsets of a non-Abelian group.
-Then \ben |S + T + U|^2 \leq \max_{t \in T}|S + T| |T + U||S + t + U|\,. \een \end{cor}
+\begin{cor} Let $S,T,U$ be subsets of a non-abelian group.
+Then \ben |S \naplus T \naplus U|^2 \leq \max_{t \in T}|S \naplus T| |T \naplus U||S \naplus t \naplus U|\,. \een \end{cor}

-Curiously, the method seems to break down in other cases.
-In particular, it is unknown whether Theorem~\ref{thm:nonAbelian} remains true in the nonsymmetric case (using the same covering set of pairs, but having different weights $\alpha_\setS$).
+One could also attempt to use Corollary~\ref{cor:nonabelian} iteratively to obtain bounds in terms of the $A(i,j)$, however these will not match our Theorem~\ref{thm:nonabelian} (in particular, the variables will be necessarily asymmetric) \cite{Ruz:comm}.
+Curiously, our methods seems to break down in other cases.
+In particular, it is unknown whether Theorem~\ref{thm:nonabelian} remains true in the asymmetric case (using the same covering set of pairs, but having different weights $\alpha_\setS$).
 In addition, different covering sets are also still unexplored.
 For example, the following problem posed by Ruzsa \cite{Ruz07} remains open.